-Irene Pantelis is a Bolivian-Uruguayan-American artist living and working in Maryland.
-Infused in Latin America’s magic realism, her videos, installations, paintings and drawings explore diverse artifacts, discoveries and natural phenomena, engaging narratives of identity, memory, displacement and ecology.
-After an initial career as a labor lawyer, she obtained a Bachelor of Arts and a Masters in Fine Arts from the University of Maryland at College Park, where she is currently a Lecturer.
-Held in private and public permanent collections, her work has been featured in solo shows at Studio Gallery in Washington D.C., UMD, VisArts, and Glen Echo Park in Maryland, and the Mattie Kelley Arts Center in Florida.
-She has also participated in numerous group shows locally as well as in Rhode Island, Tennessee, and New York.
-Derived from her drawing process, her experimental short videos have been screened worldwide, receiving, among other honors, an Official Selection at the Cannes Film Awards in France.
+Irene Pantelis is a mixed-media artist living and working in Maryland.
+Initially a lawyer, she obtained a Bachelor of Arts and a Masters in Fine Arts from the University of Maryland at College Park, where she is currently a Lecturer, in addition to teaching at Montgomery College.
+Held in private and public collections, her work has been included in group shows nationally and featured in solo shows at Studio Gallery in Washington D.C.; UMD’s Art Gallery, VisArts, and Glen Echo Park in Maryland; and at the Mattie Kelley Arts Center in Florida.
+Her public works include a large mural in the Willowsong Restaurant at IHG’s InterContinental Hotel at the Wharf in Washington D.C.
+Derived from her drawing process, her experimental videos have been screened worldwide, receiving numerous awards, among them, an Official Selection at the Cannes Film Awards in France.

 Artist Statement

-“My current art explorations focus on bodily and existential vulnerability through the lens of plant specimens imperiled by a material world that increasingly offers diminishing support, necessitating a dependency on humans and their ingenuity.
-Balancing the naturally fluid and chaotic behavior of water, ink and other household items against my deliberate mark-making, my works record a process, a symbiosis, a transformation, a story still unfolding, an assemblage where botanical forms offer many possibilities.”
+“My current art explorations focus on bodily and existential vulnerability through the lens of plant specimens imperiled by a world that increasingly offers diminishing support, necessitating a dependency on humans and their ingenuity.
+Infused in magic realism, my botanical forms often morph into or interact with other artifacts, discoveries and natural phenomena, engaging narratives of identity, memory, assimilation and ecology.
+I work primarily with ink and watercolor on synthetic papers, often layering other materials, particularly pigments and filaments obtained from household items, or manipulating my images digitally, to create framed wall pieces, murals, installations and videos.
+Balancing the naturally fluid and chaotic behavior of water, ink and other materials against my deliberate mark-making, my works record a process, a symbiosis, a transformation, a story still unfolding, an assemblage where botanical forms offer many possibilities.”

 En Español